-As I wrap up my time in Montevideo, I’ve spent a lot of time reflecting about my experiences and what living here has been like.
-In hindsight, there is a lot that I would have benefited knowing before coming, so I created a short guide of things to do, nearby places to visit, food you should try, as well as tips on how to get around.
+As I wrap up my time in Montevideo, I’ve spent much time reflecting on my experiences and what living here has been like.
+In hindsight, there is a lot that I would have benefited from knowing before coming, so I created a short guide of things to do, nearby places to visit, the food you should try, as well as tips on how to get around.

 Things to do

 Montevideo is the capital of Uruguay (and its largest city), located along the Río de Plata, the widest river in the world.

 The city sprawls over a large metropolitan area and is divided into barrios (“neighborhoods”).
 Each barrio is distinct and unique, where, like most cities, the farther out you venture from the city center, the more suburban they look.

 Interestingly, Montevideo is the southernmost capital city on the continent, consistently ranking highly for quality of life.
 There are many things to do in and around the city.
 Here are some of my favorite activities:

 They are lovely!
 The city government built a boardwalk (locally known as the “Rambla”) that spans 22.2 km along the coast.
 The Rambla is the longest-running sidewalk in the world.
 Sunsets in Montevideo are spectacular, so one of my favorite things to do was go for my daily walk along the Rambla to enjoy the sunset.

 Visit Plaza de Independencia and enjoy an impromptu Tango

 There are a lot of cultural activities in Montevideo, and a quick walk around downtown will reveal many theaters, bookstores, museums, and elegant old buildings.
 Not to miss is the Plaza de Independencia in Old Town, where the iconic building “Palacio Salvo” is located.
 Tango was also born along the Río de la Plata, so it’s quite common to see impromptu tango street parties.